Skip to main content

 Effort Required: Minimal

-We touched on this earlier, but athletes know their stuff when it comes to productivity.
+We touched on this earlier, but athletes know their stuff when it comes to focus and productivity.

 Maybe that’s because working out is known to stimulate creativity and help you think better and faster.